graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 status code `4xx` or `5xx`, and SHOULD result in status code `400` (Bad Request).
 Types 3. and 4. may still allow partial execution; they
 MUST result in status code `2xx`, and SHOULD result in status code `200` (Okay).

-If an unauthenticated client is not allowed to access the schema, the server MUST respond with status code `401` (Unauthorized).
+If a client is not allowed to access the schema, the server MUST respond with status code `4xx`, SHOULD respond with `401` (Unauthorized) or `403` (Forbidden) as appropriate, and MAY respond with status code `404` (Not Found) if security concerns demand it.

 If the server failed unexpectedly, it MUST respond with status code `500` (Internal Server Error).